codeaudit/SayKitSDK/www/quick-start/index.md

 - Navigate to where you downloaded the framework, and select `SayKitSDK.framework`.
 The framework should now appear on the left, in Xcode's Project Navigator pane.
 - Select the project in the Navigator pane, select your target, and go to the Build Phases tab.
 - Under "Link Binary With Libraries", make sure `SayKitSDK.framework` is in the list.
-- Under "Embed Frameworks", make sure `SayKitSDK.framework` is in the list.
+- In the General tab, under "Embed Frameworks", make sure `SayKitSDK.framework` is in the list.
 - If using Swift, create a bridging header that includes `<SayKit/SayKit.h>`.
 See [Apple's guide on Importing Objective-C into Swift](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html#//apple_ref/doc/uid/TP40014216-CH10-ID156) for more details.

 *// TODO: add Xcode screenshots/video*